 Mission

-CURE’s mission is to protect and restore resilient rural landscapes by harnessing the power of citizens who care about them.
+CURE protects and restores resilient communities and landscapes by harnessing the power of people who care about them.

 We do this because we believe that robust human communities can only be sustained by healthy ecosystems, and robust natural environments can only be regained through vigorous stewardship.